qiaoshh/Pelee/README.md

-This repository aimed at multi-objects detection by pelee based ssd.
+This repository aimed at multi-objects detection by peleeNet based SSD.

 Usage:
 1. git clone the repository.